 Michael Bay's made a career out of excess, and it's generally served him well.
 With the exception of his last film, the misguided but generally underrated Pearl Harbor, Bay seems to know exactly what audiences want and he's more than happy to deliver.
 But with Bad Boys 2, he's gone too far; the film, which runs close to 150 minutes, feels like a rough cut rather than a finished product.
-There are many sequences in the movie that feel as though they could've either been seriously edited down or eliminated altogether, it finally seems fairly clear that Bay had some kind of final cut clause in his contract.
-As a result, Bad Boys 2 is an occasionally entertaining but ultimately overlong and bloated summer action movie.
+There are many sequences in the movie that feel as though they could've either been seriously edited down or eliminated altogether, and as a result, Bad Boys 2 is an occasionally entertaining but ultimately overlong and bloated summer action movie.
 Not helping matters is the fact that there isn't really enough plot here to sustain a two-and-a-half-hour movie, as the storyline essentially follows detectives Mike Lowrey (Will Smith) and Marcus Burnett (Martin Lawrence) as they attempt to take down a ruthless drug dealer (Jordi Molla's Johnny Tapia) and a shady Russian businessman (Peter Stormare's Alexei).
-And although Bad Boys 2 contains all the requisite ingredients for a big summer movie, including charismatic stars and plenty of action, the film is hindered by Bay's aggressively in-your-face directial choices and the aforementioned outrageous running time.
+And while Bad Boys 2 contains all the requisite ingredients for a big summer movie, including charismatic stars and plenty of action, the film is hindered by Bay's aggressively in-your-face directorial choices and the aforementioned outrageous running time.
 For a while there, though, the movie is surprisingly entertaining; Smith and Lawrence have real chemistry together, and the script (penned by Ron Shelton and Jerry Stahl) manages a nice balance of comedy and action.
 There's a great car chase in the first hour that almost makes the entire movie worth checking out, as Marcus and Mike go after a group of baddies in a Ferrari on a crowded highway.
 That sequence was exciting and well done, and the same can be said of a few other action set-pieces in the film's first half.
 It's also worth noting that the movie is surprisingly violent, especially in this day and age when most films are edited down from an R-rating to appeal to a wider audience.
 Characters are bloodily shot in the head, corpses are used for speed bumps; Bay seems out to prove that today's audiences are primed for films that don't cut away every time someone gets killed.
 It's around the midway point that Bad Boys 2 starts to become an exercise in patience more than anything else, however, as the repetitive nature of the film becomes a lot more noticeable: Marcus and Mike fight, go after bad guys, get chewed out by their captain (Joe Pantoliano, reprising his role from the original and stealing every single one of his scenes), and start fighting again.
 Even the action becomes tiresome after a while; that aforementioned car chase was certainly more than enough for one movie, but Bay throws in another long car chase (one that's far too reminiscent of a similar sequence within Jackie Chan's Police Story) which is admittedly well-executed but enough is enough.
 Even Bay's much-maligned Pearl Harbor never felt this long, and that's really saying something.
 As far as summer entertainment goes, you could probably do worse than Bad Boys 2.
 But had Bay submitted his film to test screenings (which I'm certain he didn't), there's no doubt it would be a heck of a lot better than it is.
 As it stands, it's mindless and loud - the only two ingredients a lot of folks seem to look for in big-budget flicks.

 Transformers (June 29/07)